ansible-collections/ansible-consul/README.md

 ### `consul_gather_server_facts`

 This feature makes it possible to gather the `consul_bind_address` from servers that are currently not targeted by the playbook.

-To make this possible the `delegate_facts` option is used.
-This option is broken in many Ansible versions, so this feature might not always work.
+To make this possible the `delegate_facts` option is used; note that his option has been problematic.

 - Gather facts from servers that are not currently targeted
 - Default value: 'no'